The Law Library's Collection

 Long-term circulating material can be checked out for a 21-day period.
 This material includes any treatise not stamped "Does Not Circulate" and that does not have the designation of "Does Not Circulate" shown in WILDPAC, and material in the Leisure Reading Collection.

 Most circulating material can be renewed if no other patron is waiting for them.
-Patrons can telephone Circulation at 413-782-1457 to renew eligible material.
+Patrons can renew eligible material by logging into MyWildpac via the Law Library's catalog or by calling Circulation at 413-782-1457.
 No renewals can be made by telephone during the exam period.

 Any item can be recalled by the Library before its due date in order to make the material available to a greater number of patrons.
 Patrons must return the items within one day of the recall or be subject to the overdue fine policy.